• Skip to primary navigation

 • Downloads: SoundCloud does allow for downloads if you cut and paste the link for the song and download it

-• Compatibility: SoundCloud has been made available in the Google Play Store as well as in the Apple Store and for windows 10 users
+• Compatibility: SoundCloud has been made available in the Google Play Store as well as in the Apple Store and for Windows 10 users

 • Availability: Finally!
 A globally accessible and available music streamer, enjoy your favorite tunes wherever you are